suzanpark/suzanpark.github.io/about.md

-I am a graduate student studying neuroscience at Sungkyunkwan University, Seoul, South Korea.
+I am a graduate student in the [Human Affective Neuroscience (HumAN) Lab](https://www.affectiveneurosciencelab.com/home) under the direction of Dr. Justin Minue Kim at Sungkyunkwan University, Seoul, South Korea.
 I am particularly interested in using neuroimaging methods that can explain and predict **developmental trajectories** and **how our brain changes** across the life span.
 You can take a look at the details of my research aims below!